jlcampbell/blog/_posts/2019-5-17-bloggingWithJekyll.md

 When you launch your site you should see a link to your post!
 Any new posts you add to the posts directory will show up on your site now!

-check out this documentation for more info : https://jekyllrb.com/docs/step-by-step/08-blogging/
+check out this [documentation](https://jekyllrb.com/docs/step-by-step/08-blogging/) for more info